Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

-This Black-Eyed Pea and Tomato Salad is just as delicious in the wintertime as it is in summer.
-The reason?
-You can use either heirloom tomatoes cut into large dice in the summer and grape or cherry tomatoes in the winter.
+The reason is simple and delicious.
+You can use heirloom tomatoes cut into large dice in the summer and grape or cherry tomatoes in the winter.
+It won't matter which tomato is use, the salad is just as delicious.
 Fortunately more and more local farmer's market growers have one of these two types of tomatoes available year-round.
-Helping to make fresh and delicious salads part of your meals, year-round.
+Helping to make fresh and delicious salads part of your meals, also, year-round.

-I always keep a few cans of Black-Eyed Peas in my pantry.
-And while I prefer using homemade ingredients for meal prep, to be honest, canned black-eyed peas hold up much better, with a nice "bite" to them in a salad like this one.
+I usually keep a few cans of Black-Eyed Peas in my pantry.
+And while I prefer using homemade ingredients for meal prep, to be honest, canned black-eyed peas hold up much better, with a nice "bite" to them, in a salad like this one.
 If you are a black-eyed pea fan you may also like this side dish recipe for Black Eyed Peas with Bacon and Red Wine Vinegar.
 Needless to say, I keep a few cans around for this recipe also!
+Both are delicious in a moments notice.

 Black-Eyed Pea and Tomato Salad is made ahead and layered in the serving bowl.
 Making it convenient to make up in the morning for the evening meal.
-Leaving you plenty of time in the evening to relax.
+Having this salad ready to go, leaves you plenty of time in the evening to relax.
 Simply remove it from the refrigerator about an hour before serving, and toss it just before you place it on the table for the family to enjoy.

 This hearty salad makes a lovely first course along with some crusty whole-grain bread.
 Also, a perfect high-protein salad to offer on Soup and Salad night!